Friends of monmouth Battlefield

 9:00 AM Camps open to the public

-11:00 AM Artillery drill (on hillside below Visitor Center)
+11:30 AM Cannon firing demonstration (on the hillside below the Visitor Center)

-1:00 PM Children’s cannon drill (plaza outside Visitor Center)
+1:15 PM Children’s drill (plaza outside Visitor Center)

 FOR EMERGENCY DIAL 911 or 877-WARNDEP (877-917-6337)